Pair production due to an electric field in 1+1 dimensions and the validity of the semiclassical approximation: Numerical Results

 In the intermediate cases shown in Fig.~\ref{fig:large-m-fermion} where $\frac{q E_0}{m^2} \sim 1$, there is a significant amount of particle production and once enough particle production has occurred the value of $R_Q$ starts to increase rapidly, possibly exponentially for $\frac{q E_0}{m^2} = 1$.
-This rapid rise continues until the backreaction of the particles on the electric field is strong enough that the electric field has stopped increasing and has begun to noticeably decrease in size.
+This rapid rise continues until the backreaction of the particles on the background electric field is strong enough that the electric field has stopped increasing and has begun to noticeably decrease in size.
 Thus in the intermediate case it appears that our criterion for the validity of the semiclassical approximation is not satisfied due the rapid and significant growth in $R_Q$ at relatively early times.

-The transition from the intermediate case to the small effective mass case is shown in~Fig.~\ref{fig:small-m-fermion}.
-The transition from the intermediate case to the small effective mass case when $E_0/q = 1$ is shown in~Fig.~\ref{fig:small-m-fermion}.
-Comparison with Fig.~\ref{fig:large-m-fermion} shows that the intermediate case extends to $\frac{m^2}{q^2}=0.1$ but not to $\frac{m^2}{q^2} = 0.01$ which has a qualitatively different behavior.
-In particular for the relatively small mass and zero mass cases the particle production is more rapid and backreaction effects on the electric field are significant after a much smaller amount of time than for intermediate masses.
-Examination of the behavior of $R_Q$ shows that it does not grow rapidly in time for the small mass case and, as mentioned above, is constant in the massless case.
-Thus our criterion for the validity of the semiclassical approximation is satisfied in the relatively small mass case.
+The transition from the intermediate case to the small-effective-mass case when $E_0/q = 1$ is shown in~Fig.~\ref{fig:small-m-fermion}.
+Comparison with Fig.~\ref{fig:large-m-fermion} shows that the intermediate case extends to $\frac{m^2}{q^2}=0.1$, but not to $\frac{m^2}{q^2} = 0.01$ which has a qualitatively different behavior.
+In particular for the relatively small-mass and zero-mass cases the particle production is more rapid and backreaction effects on the electric field are significant after a much smaller amount of time than for intermediate masses.
+Examination of the behavior of $R_Q$ shows that it does not grow rapidly in time for the small-mass case and, as mentioned above, is constant in the massless case.
+Thus our criterion for the validity of the semiclassical approximation is satisfied by the homogeneous approximate solutions that we consider in the relatively small-mass case.